davidhay/javaProducts/README.md

 I used the Java Money API and BigDecimal to hold money and percentages.
 They are a bit clumsy to use from Java.

+**Unexpected Data**

+In the data from the remote RESTful endpoint, the product's 'price now' is text node containing a monetary amount like this.

+    "now": "65.00",

+In a few cases, we see a the product's "price now" node is an object.

+    "now": {
+        "from": "55.00",
+        "to": "100.00"
+    }

+In the few cases where the product's price is **not** a text node, the price is assumed to be "0.00".

 **Further Work**

 This code makes use Spring MVC to provide the 'frontend' web service